- Do you organize any other tours than the Lazy Wednesday Tour?

 Comfortable shoes (sandals or flip flops can be fine if you don´t feel cold), most people wear trainers.
 Hiking shoes are not necessary, there is no hiking included.
 Please note that the temperature may get a couple of degrees colder in the midlands and mountains than by the coast.
 Generally, I would recommend you to have a light jacket/sweatpants jacket or a pullover both in winter and in the summer.
 You can always leave your belongings on the bus.
 If you wish to have your quick jump to the ocean by the sand dunes, don´t forget your swimwear.
 It is not necessary to bring any food, we have a great traditional restaurant on our way, and most meals cost 7-10 euros.
 It might be convenient to have some water or drinks with you and sun protection.

-For pescatarians: vegetarian options + garlic prawns, fried calamari, grilled fish
+For pescatarians: vegetarian options + garlic prawns, fried calamari, battered fish, fried octopus

 Gluten-free: most meals on the menu can be prepared as gluten-free